-This is the first in a series of essays by Charmain Ponnuthurai.
-Charmain (Dammy) is the author of Midnight Feasts: An Anthology of Late-night Munchies, and founder of Larder which is all about giving the gift of cooking from scratch.
-Featuring excellent food writing and thoughtfully sourced hero ingredients that allow the recipient to find or rediscover their cooking creativity.
-She is also the founder of Crane cookware which the team love and use in many of our shoots.
+This is the first in a series of essays by Dammy Ponnuthurai.
+Dammy is the author of Midnight Feasts: An Anthology of Midnight Feasts & Late Night Munchies, and co-founder of Dammy (a workwear jacket brand riffing on the chef’s jacket).
+She is also the former founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.
 When it comes to food, everything she touches turns to gold delicious.
-Without further ado, here is Charmain Ponnuthurai on Storytelling…
+Without further ado, here is Dammy Ponnuthurai on Storytelling…

 ________________